aimat-lab/cluster-hyperopt-tutorial/config_file_variables.md

     - The partitions with GPUs on the HoreKA cluster:
       - dev_accelerated
       - accelerated

+The options gres, ntasks, mem-per-gpu and time are completely optional and if left empty filled automatically.
   - gres: With this variable you can define resources you want to allocate on the server:
       - We recommend defining the number of GPUs to allocate:
         - 1 GPU: "gres: 'gpu:1' "